thewoodfish/encode/README.md

 One major feature to be added is emitting of events by the contract.

 ### Final
 So all in all, in the nearest future, when you find yourself voting for your next leader through Elect-"0"-Rate or it's derivatives, just smile and say to yourself "I AM SAFE, I AM HEARD".
-Then go home, have a nice dinner and go to bed knowing that no magic can tamper with the election.
+Then go home, have a nice dinner and go to bed knowing that no magic can tamper with the election voting process.

 Thank you for your time, God bless you! ❤️